stccenter/STCenterDocs/docs/source/venv-ubuntu.rst

-Virtual Ubuntu environment via VirtualBox
+Virtual Ubuntu Environment via VirtualBox
 =========================================

 VirtualBox is a tool which allows you to run different operating systems virtually on your host operating system.
 This is referred to as a virtual machine.